 What Types of Addiction Does a Residential Facility Treat?

-Most inpatient treatment centers offer a wide range of options, though there are some facilities that may focus specifically on alcohol abuse where others may have a wider range of options for drug abuse recovery.
+Most inpatient treatment centers offer a wide range of options, though there are some facilities that focus specifically on alcohol abuse, whereas others have a wider range of options for drug abuse recovery.

 While drug addiction and alcoholism can send an individual down a troublesome path, it is important to address the other underlying issues many addicts struggle with, such as trauma, codependency and mental illness.

 On top of imparting healthier coping mechanisms, many treatment centers will often lead group therapy or teach various life skills to help diminish the possibility of future relapses.

 Learn About Outpatient Treatment Next

 What Are the Differences in Inpatient Treatment Models?

 Many inpatient treatment centers today use a 12-step model to help patients recover from the disease of drug addiction or alcoholism, although some prefer the non-faith-based SMART Recovery® model.
 The 12-step model often involves attending meetings and working the 12 steps of AA or NA.
 SMART Recovery similarly stresses group-based support.